SedWilliams/SE-and-CS-Concepts/Code Design/designNotes.md

 * The primary goal of software design is to minimize the accidental and essential complexities of converting real life to ones and zeroes.

+* A good programmer is one that handles complexity well, and designing good software is the act of leveraging design principles to handle the complexity of code.
 ---
 ### Characteristics of the Software Design process.
 Software design is...